Irene Of Athens

 Downfall and Legacy

 Irene's reign ultimately ended in a dramatic downfall.
 Her proposed marriage to Charlemagne never materialized, sparking opposition within her court.
 Ambitions of maintaining her power through political marriage and a lack of a suitable heir led to her eventual overthrow in 802.
-The details surrounding her final days remain somewhat ambiguous, some accounts suggesting she was imprisoned and eventually exiled.
+Still, the details surrounding her final days remain somewhat ambiguous, some accounts suggesting she was imprisoned and eventually exiled.
 Regardless, she died in 803, ending a remarkable life that had spanned the pinnacle of Byzantine power.

 Frequently Asked Questions (FAQs)